Study Number 6066 - British Crime Survey, 2007-2008

 With some format conversions, data, and more especially internal metadata (i.e. variable labels, value labels, missing value definitions, data type information), will inevitably be lost or truncated owing to the differential limits of the proprietary formats.
 A UK Data Archive Data Dictionary file (generally in Rich Text Format (RTF)) is usually provided for each data file, enabling viewing and searching of the internal metadata as it existed in the originating format.
 These

 Important information about the data format supplied

-The links below provide important information about the format in which you have
+The links below provide important information about the Archive's data

-of the data, that is the format in which the UKDA was supplied the
+of the data, i.e. the format in which the Archive received the data

 Tab-delimited text (*.tab)